Government pledge to hire 20,000 police officers ‘on track’, Home Secretary says

 Ms Braverman said she was “delighted we are on track to deliver our bold promise to the British people of putting 20,000 additional officers on the streets”, adding: “This next generation of brave police officers will add to efforts to drive down invasive crimes like burglary and neighbourhood offences, return to common sense policing and make our communities feel safer and stronger.”

+Labour’s shadow home secretary Yvette Cooper accused the Government of “failing to keep communities safe” and said ministers were “on course to miss their police recruitment target”.

-Liberal Democrat home affairs spokesman Alistair Carmichael accused the Government of “letting down people across the country with their failure to recruit police officers and tackle crime.”
+Liberal Democrat home affairs spokesman Alistair Carmichael said the Government was “letting down people across the country with their failure to recruit police officers and tackle crime”.

 But officials are confident the target will be met.